 The scientific consensus concludes that we need to rapidly reduce carbon emissions across all industrial sectors.
 The latest IPCC (Intergovernmental Panel on Climate Change) report highlighted how technologies such as urban green infrastructure can help mitigate some of the effects of climate change.

 Consequently, Building Sustainability Assessment Methods/Rating Tools have become an essential way to measure how ‘green’ a building is and also its carbon footprint.

 In August 2021, the Royal Institute of Chartered Surveyors (RICS) commissioned and published the World Built Environment Forum Sustainability Report to look at how the Climate Agenda would affect trends and practices within the Built Environment.

 Encouragingly, the RICS report found that globally and particularly in Europe there was a ‘modest’ increased demand for buildings considered ‘green’ or ‘sustainable’, since in turn, this could lead to a higher rental yield or price premium when compared to non-green sustainable buildings.

-Thus ultimately making Building Sustainability and Energy Efficiency accreditations and certificates coveted, standard practice.
+Ultimately, a combination of the desire to build more ethically for the environment and new Government-lead mandatory requirements are both resulting in making Building Sustainability and Energy Efficiency accreditations and certificates coveted, standard practice.

-We have selected three of the most common accreditations that we encounter when working with our Clients (Architects, Developers and Workplace Designers).
+We have selected three of the most common accreditations that we encounter when working with our Clients (Architects, Planners, Developers and Workplace Designers).